brianscan14/Gourmet_Grub/README.md

 ## Technologies

+### Languages Used

+- This project uses Python, Html, JavaScript & CSS programming languages.

 ### Front End

-- This project uses Html, JavaScript & CSS programming languages.
 - [Bootstrap](https://getbootstrap.com/)
   - Used to make the website more responsive and streamline the grid layout.
 - [jQuery](https://jquery.com/)